Hildebrand Law, P.C. mobile logo

 The Court of Appeals of Arizona finds that the family court did not abuse its discretion in this matter.
 Mother was awarded her attorney’s fees on appeal.
 The Arizona Court of Appeals affirmed the family court’s award of attorney’s fees to Mother, the award of child support, denial of Motion for New Trial, and allocation of parenting coordinator fees.

 If you have questions about the burden of proof modifying a child support case in an Arizona divorce, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona child support and family law attorneys have over 100 years of combined experience successfully representing clients in child support and family law cases.
+Our Arizona child support and family law attorneys have decades of combined experience successfully representing clients in child support and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.